-15. One commenter observed that the 2020 We have changed the definition of CIV to exclude the securities of Proposed Amendments define CIV as an issuer whose primary purpose is to invest subsidiaries controlled by the issuer. money provided by its security holders in a portfolio of securities.
-The commenter noted Affiliation is defined in NI 45-106 as that this definition is broad and would issuers that are parent or subsidiary to each other, or issuers that are capture subsidiaries and affiliates of the controlled by the same person. issuer.
-For example, an issuer that acquires 100% of a number of operating companies Because the concept of subsidiaries of would be captured under the definition of the OM issuer has already been dealt CIV.
-In the commenter's view, such an with as noted above, and because issuer should disclose its subsidiaries as part being controlled by the same person or of itself, rather than as an external portfolio company would not in our view cause a problem with the definition of CIV, held by the issuer.
-In addition, such subsidiaries would be captured in the issuer's we have not excluded affiliates from financial statements.
-Therefore, the the definition of CIV. commenter proposes that the definition of "collective investment vehicle" exclude subsidiaries and affiliates of the issuer.
+15. One commenter observed that the 2020 Proposed Amendments define CIV as an issuer whose primary purpose is to invest money provided by its security holders in a portfolio of securities.
+The commenter noted that this definition is broad and would capture subsidiaries and affiliates of the issuer.
+For example, an issuer that acquires 100% of a number of operating companies would be captured under the definition of CIV.
+In the commenter's view, such an issuer should disclose its subsidiaries as part of itself, rather than as an external portfolio held by the issuer.
+In addition, such subsidiaries would be captured in the issuer's financial statements.
+Therefore, the commenter proposes that the definition of "collective investment vehicle" exclude subsidiaries and affiliates of the issuer.

 The commenter believes that defining net asset value (NAV) in the context of CIVs in the same manner as an investment fund under National Instrument 81-106 Investment Fund Continuous Disclosure illustrates the point above.

 The commenter notes that issuers that are not investment funds do not generally disclose the value of their subsidiaries using NAV concepts.
 Rather, information about the performance of subsidiaries is set out in the issuer's financial statements.
 Assigning a NAV to operating subsidiaries would appear to be an unintended and undesirable result.